colw/github-user-repo-list/README.md

 - Enter an access token if required.
 - Type the name of a user to obtain a list of their repositories.

-## Note
+## Notes
 **Request Quota**

 The app will use up your free requests quota and let you know when it is exceeded.
 To avoid this, get a [Personal Access Token](https://github.com/settings/tokens) to continue using the app.

+**Tests**

+All view components are tested for rendering, others are tested for their respective methods.

 ## Libraries

-This was built using React.
+This small app was built using React, and is accessible online at [colwghurl.herokuapp.com](https://colwghurl.herokuapp.com/).

 # Create React App